vitonsky/nano-queries/README.md

 });
 ```

-# Usage

 `nano-queries` provides some basic **query segments** for SQL by path `nano-queries/sql`.

 The purpose of basic **query segments** is to simplify composing a routine queries.

 Implementation of some basic query segments may be not ideal for now or something may be missed.
 In that case you should implement them itself, but you are welcome to [make issues](https://github.com/vitonsky/nano-queries/issues/new/choose) with requests for new query segments you missing.

+## Extended query builder

-`nano-queries` also provides a configurable query builder, that provides methods to make query segments:
+`nano-queries` provides a configurable query builder, that have methods to make query segments.

+That's may be useful to pack all query segments used in your project at single place.

+Usage looks similar to [Zod validator](https://zod.dev/) - you compose a query like some structure from blocks.

 ```js
 import { SQLCompiler } from 'nano-queries/compilers/SQLCompiler';